1/3 of your pediatric patients have clinical overweight or obesity

 Let their parents know where to get help.

-One of every three children is now overweight or obese, but 95% of the parents with overweight children believe their child's size is "just about right" and nearly 78% of parents with obese children also believe their child's size is "just about right."*
+One of every three children is now living with overweight or obesity, but 95% of the parents of children with overweight believe their child's size is "just about right" and nearly 78% of parents of children suffering with obesity also believe their child's size is "just about right."*

 Once you get over the hurdle of explaining to parents that their child has an overweight issue and the health consequences they have or may develop as a result, the demands of your practice likely do not allow you to answer in-depth questions about nutrition or develop a plan with the family to help their child achieve a healthy weight.